Here are three points of business golf that will ensure your rounds are effective.

 Most plans for a round of business golf consist of accomplishing a better understanding of business needs or wants.
 Once this is accomplished it makes taking the next step easier.
 Making a solid plan on what your mission is will help keep the focus of the round.

 The plan should never consist of planning on talking business during the round of golf.
 This one mistake is common and results in the round becoming anti-productive.
 Have all business talks planned for after the round of golf.
 Have in your mind the questions you would like to ask that will accomplish your mission.

 Sometimes the busy work schedule makes it hard to schedule a round of golf.
 Taking the opportunity to combine a round of business golf with other functions is the most effective way to get the round of business golf into the agenda.

 Golf schools make for a great multitasking function.
 Attending a golf school with clients or employees does a number of things.
-It helps broaden the number of business associates a business has to play business golf with by brining non-golfers into learning to play golf.
-Golf schools are already programmed making a business meeting afterwards a great opportunity to build business relationships.
+It helps broaden the number of business associates a business has to play business golf with by bringing non-golfers into learning to play golf.
+Golf schools are already programmed making a business meeting afterward a great opportunity to build business relationships.

 Create an opportunity to play a round of business golf whenever you can.

 Make the Follow-UP

 The biggest prize a business golfer has from playing an effective round of business golf with someone over a non-golfer, who uses other means of connecting with business people, is the privilege of making a follow-up call.
 When it comes time for a potential client to choose between what email to read or phone call to return, the decision they make will be to respond to the person they played golf with more so than the person they spent an hour in a coffee shop with.